Juicy Baked Pork Chops: Perfectly spiced and everything nice

 • A few cloves of garlic

-• Extra Virgin Olive Oil or Grapeseed Oil (*Don’t be cheap alert)
+• Extra Virgin Olive Oil or Grapeseed Oil (*Don’t be cheap!
+Alert)

 • Salt and pepper